Jerry Buhlmann: Early life

 Jerry Buhlmann was born in London on 26 November 1959.
 He was educated at Whitgift School in Croydon.

 Career

 Buhlmann started his career in advertising in the 1980s at Young & Rubicam and WCRS.
 In 1989, he was one of three founders of BBJ, a specialist media agency in the UK, building the business until it was acquired by Aegis Group PLC in 1999.
 From 2000, Jerry held a number of senior positions within Aegis Group PLC until 2010 when he was appointed Chief Executive.
 Following the merger of Aegis Group PLC with Dentsu Inc. in 2013, Jerry was appointed CEO of Dentsu Aegis Network.
 Jerry stepped down from the position of Chief Executive at the end of 2018 after nine years.

 Buhlmann currently holds the following positions:

 Non-executive Director, then Senior Independent Director, then Chairman for Inchcape PLC (since 2017).

 Chairman of Dept – an international digital agency (since April 2022).

-Chairman of Hybrid – a digital higher education marketing specialist (since June 2021).